 - 1. Requesting and receiving a Delegation of Procurement Authority (DPA) prior to soliciting and awarding a task order - 2.
-Complying with the terms and conditions of OASIS SB (See Section H.3)

-3. Complying with the ordering procedures outlined in FAR Subpart 16.505, and other agency specific regulatory supplements
+Complying with the terms and conditions of OASIS SB (See Section H.3) - 3.
+Complying with the ordering procedures outlined in FAR Subpart 16.505, and other agency specific regulatory supplements

-4. Issuing task order Solicitations under the proper NAICS Code and corresponding OASIS SB Multiple Award (MA)-Indefinite

-Delivery Indefinite Quantity (IDIQ) Contract Number (See Section H.4)
+Issuing task order Solicitations under the proper NAICS Code and corresponding OASIS SB Multiple Award (MA)-Indefinite Delivery Indefinite Quantity (IDIQ) Contract Number (See Section H.4)

-5. Allowing a reasonable time for fair opportunity proposal submission

-6. Resolving any performance issues, disputes, claims, or protests at the task order level alternative past performance assessment reporting system mandated by customer agencies that do not require the use of CPARS 9.
+- 5. Allowing a reasonable time for fair opportunity proposal submission - 6.
+Resolving any performance issues, disputes, claims or protests at the task order level - 7.
+Responding to all Freedom of Information Act (FOIA) requests at the task order level alternative past performance assessment reporting system mandated by customer agencies that do not require the use of CPARS 9.
 Entering task order award data in the Federal Procurement Data System - Next Generation (FPDS-NG) upon task order award, if applicable